warw511/Readthedocs-TCC/docs/source/_build/html/_sources/index.rst.txt

 **Topic**

-The first tab you will see in the *Inputs* page is *Topic*.
+The first input field you will see in the *Inputs* page is *Topic*.

 .. image:: _images/inputs_Page.JPG

 inside of *Topic* there is a dropdown list.
 The dropdown list will be determined based upon the *Main Configuration File*.
-Once an option is chosen, different *Points* in the Points tab will be available based upon the Topic chosen.
+Once an option is chosen, different *Points* in the Points input field will be available based upon the
+Topic chosen.

 **Point**